 On this page I present some example projects from both my private and professional life which include hardware and software development in different areas of engineering.
 I am experienced in CAD design, 3D printing, soldering and PCB design, microcontrollers, as well as actuation and sensing.
+I like overseeing projects from all the different perspectives including control software, hardware, data processing algorithms and automation.

 One of the main goals during my doctorate at ETH Zurich was the development of an optoacoustic mesoscope capable of performing multi-wavelength scans in short time.
 Based on a spherically focused ultrasound transducer with coaxially aligned illumination through a central hole, images of areas spanning up to 50 mm by 50 mm can be acquired in minutes.
 The resolution of the system is limited by acoustic diffraction and reaches down to 20 micrometer lateral and 15 micrometer axial direction.
 The system outperforms several state of the art systems in terms of scan speed and accuracy.
 It proved itself as a flexible platform and with the developed scan head it can be quickly adapted to scanning acoustic microscopy or optical resolution optoacoustic microscopy.